Liwmo/liwmo.github.io/_posts/2017-10-05-the-photoelectric-effect.markdown

 ## Break Time
 Prior to the 20th century, Max Planck had already hinted at the fact that electromagnetic energy was *quantized*.
 That is, energy took on *discrete* values given by $$E=hf$$, where $$f$$ represents frequency and $$h \approx 4.136 \cdot 10^{-15} \text{ eV} \cdot \text{s}$$ is a number we now call Planck's constant.
 Planck only applied this "mathematical trick" in an attempt to get sensible results, but Albert Einstein saw this as the key to understanding the photoelectric effect.

 Before we move on to the explanation, let's take some time to acknowledge how counter-intuitive it was (and still is) for nature to be discretized.
-Sure, one can count the number of items, say 5 chairs, and note that counting numbers are discrete.
-However, in our physical world, you're still able to saw a chair in half and get 1/2 a chair, 0.3692 chairs, or any other continuous value (even though at some point, I suppose we could debate what a chair looks like).
+Sure, one can count number of items, say 5 apples, and note that counting numbers are discrete.
+However, in our physical world, you're still able to cut an apple in half and get 1/2 an apple, 0.3692 apples, or any other continuous value.
 The food we eat is not quantized and we think of heights as continuous numbers; we don't grow in exact 0.5 inch increments.

 With that aside, we're well on our way to the quirkiness of modern physics.
 Let's think of our experiment as a collision.
 Then, according to the law of conservation of energy: